Minolta 9xi: Design

-The Minolta 9xi was a bold design compared to its rivals and predecessors.
-It had smoothed contours completely unlike the previous 9-class camera the Minolta 9000, and unlike many competing cameras.
-Buttons were largely hidden, or placed directly by the fingers controlling them.
-This led to unusually clean aesthetics and an uncluttered appearance.
+The Minolta 9xi has smoothed contours with buttons that were largely hidden or placed directly by the fingers controlling them.

 Technology

-The Minolta 9xi is, to this day, still impressive in terms of technological ability.
-Nearly 5 frames per second without an external motor or battery pack was uncommon for its day, coupled with the four-sensor autofocus system that could continuously track not only horizontally but vertically and diagonally—even when an object came towards the camera.
-The autofocus system could focus at light levels of −1 ev and up to 19 ev (at ISO 100).
-It also used a 14-segment light metering system, variations of it being used for many years in most Minolta cameras.
-It featured a 1/300 of a second x-sync flash synchronization with stepless shutter speeds from 1/12000 of a second to 30sec in Program and Aperture Priority mode.
-A mechanical shutter this fast is still uncommon more than 25 years later.
+The Minolta 9xi records at 5 frames per second without an external motor or battery pack, coupled with the four-sensor autofocus system that could continuously track not only horizontally but vertically and diagonally—even when an object came towards the camera.
+The autofocus system could focus at light levels of −1 eV and up to 19 eV (at ISO 100).
+It also used a 14-segment light metering system, variations of which have been used for many years in most Minolta cameras.
+It featured a 1/300 of a second x-sync flash synchronization with stepless shutter speeds from 1/12000 of a second to 30 seconds in Program and Aperture Priority mode.

-The 9xi had many other abilities, many perhaps hidden at first sight.
-The camera could, without any external backs like the Minolta 9000 or cards like the Minolta 8000i, bracket 3 exposures each one 1/2 a stop different (each way).
-It could control a wireless flash system, if Minolta's 5400xi flash or the special "wireless flash controller" was used, at speeds of 1/60 of a second (1/30 in ratio); this was remarkable technology at the time.
-The 9xi was also capable of detecting if the photographer had their eye placed against the viewfinder; it was named "eye-start", and in essence, enabled the camera to start checking exposure and focus when the user either had their hand on the grip and/or when they looked through the viewfinder.
-This, in theory, allowed users to take a photo more quickly.
+The camera could, without any external backs, bracket three exposures, each 1/2 a stop different (each way).
+It could control a wireless flash system.
+The 9xi was capable of detecting if the photographer had their eye placed against the viewfinder; it was named "eye-start".